ORGANISATION/COMPANYUniversité de Bourgogne Laboratoire LIB

 Applicants should also have solid skills and knowledge in the domain of Wireless (micro-)Sensor Networking, most specifically regarding efficient and secure data exchange in such environments.
 Knowledge in serverless architectures, cloud/fog computing and network security are also considered a plus.

 Knowledge in civil engineering, architecture and/or construction are considered a plus.
-Applicants with an interest for the Building Information Modeling (BIM) domain should specify it in their application letters.
+Applicants with an interest for the Building Information Modeling (BIM) and/or Structural Health Monitoring (SHM) domain should specify it in their application letters.

 Applicants should be interested by research activities in general and be able to interact with different actors from different domains (industrials from the AEC domain, as researchers from sensor networks).